Case Study · AutoScout24 · Search & Discovery

 New Make/Model Taxonomy and Filter Experience

 As part of the broader New Search reset, I helped shape a new make-and-model experience for more nuanced vehicle data.
-The legacy interaction assumed buyers could move cleanly from make to model, but that stopped scaling once deeper distinctions started to matter.
+The legacy interaction assumed buyers could move cleanly from make to model, but that stopped scaling once generation, variant, and engine choices started to matter.

-This was not just a filter redesign.
-It was a mental-model and intent-expression problem: how to expose a richer structure without overwhelming people.
-I explored how search, drilldown, grouped dimensions, and clearer selection management could make the system feel clearer rather than heavier.
-The work is still evolving, so I treat it as strategically important work in progress rather than a neat resolved win.
+This became a mental-model and intent-expression problem: how to expose a richer structure without overwhelming people.
+I explored search, drilldown, grouped dimensions, and clearer selection management so the system could feel more precise without feeling heavier.
+The work is still evolving, so I treat it as strategically important work in progress rather than a resolved win.

 Mobile web make and model selection flow showing how the reset brought a high-value filtering decision earlier in the experience.